 MiFID II European Directive 2014/65/EU (known as "MiFID II") came into force on 3 January 2018.
 MiFID II introduces changes with regard to investor protection.
-Under MiFID II and the General Regulation of the French Autorité des Marchés Financiers, the obligation to obtain the best possible result for clients when executing orders has been strengthened.
+Under MiFID II and the General Regulation of the French Autorité des Marchés Financiers , the obligation to obtain the best possible result for clients when executing orders has been strengthened.
 Reporting entities must fulfill their obligation to take all "sufficient" steps to obtain the best possible result for their client.
 Entity Any Entity of Crédit Mutuel Alliance Fédérale to which this best execution and best selection policy applies.

-Financial Instruments Financial instruments as listed in Section C of Annex 1 of MiFID
+Financial Instruments Financial instruments as listed in Section C of Annex 1 of MiFID II.
 Professional Client A client that fulfils the criteria set out in Annex II of MiFID II.

-Non-Professional Client A client that is not a Professional Client or Eligible trading on a market.

-Counterparty within the meaning of MiFID II.

-Order An instruction to buy or sell a Financial Instrument admitted to multilateral system operated and/or managed by a market operator that brings together or facilitates the bringing together of multiple third-party buying and selling interests in financial instruments, in a way that results in a contract in respect of financial instruments admitted to trading under the rules and systems of that market.

-Regulated Market (RM) Within the meaning of Article 4(1)(21) of MiFID II, i.e. a multilateral system operated by an investment firm or a market operator authorised for this purpose by a regulatory authority, which, without having the status of a regulated market, brings together multiple third-party buying and selling interests in financial instruments, in the system and in accordance with non-discretionary rules, in a way that results in a contract on said instruments.

-Multilateral Trading Facility (MTF) Within the meaning of Article 4(1)(22) of MiFID II, i.e., a multilateral system which may be operated by a market undertaking or an investment services provider other than a portfolio management company, and in which Orders for nonequity instruments may be executed on a discretionary basis.
+Non-Professional Client A client that is not a Professional Client or Eligible Counterparty within the meaning of MiFID II.
+Order An instruction to buy or sell a Financial Instrument admitted to trading on a market.
+Regulated Market (RM) Within the meaning of Article 4(1)(21) of MiFID II, i.e. a multilateral system operated and/or managed by a market operator that brings together or facilitates the bringing together of multiple third-party buying and selling interests in financial instruments, in a way that results in a contract in respect of financial instruments admitted to trading under the rules and systems of that market.
+Multilateral Trading Facility (MTF) Within the meaning of Article 4(1)(22) of MiFID II, i.e., a multilateral system operated by an investment firm or a market operator authorised for this purpose by a regulatory authority, which, without having the status of a regulated market, brings together multiple third-party buying and selling interests in financial instruments, in the system and in accordance with non-discretionary rules, in a way that results in a contract on said instruments.
+Organised Trading Facility (OTF) Within the meaning of Article 4(1)(23) of MiFID II, i.e. a multilateral system which may be operated by a market undertaking or an investment services provider other than a portfolio management company, and in which Orders for nonequity instruments may be executed on a discretionary basis.

-Organised Trading Facility (OTF) Within the meaning of Article 4(1)(23) of MiFID II, i.e. a investment firm which executes client orders outside of Regulated Markets, Multilateral Trading Facilities or Organised Trading Facilities by acting directly as counterparty and committing its own capital.
-The Entity may also act as a
+Within the meaning of Article 4(1)(20) of MiFID II, i.e. an investment firm which executes client orders outside of Regulated Markets, Multilateral Trading Facilities or Organised Trading Facilities by acting directly as counterparty and committing its own capital.
+The Entity may also act as a Systematic Internaliser for certain asset classes.